David Rouzer: Early life, education, and business career

-Rouzer was born at Landstuhl Army Medical Center in Landstuhl, West Germany, where his father was based, in 1972.
+Rouzer was born at Landstuhl Army Medical Center in Landstuhl, West Germany (now Germany), where his father was based, in 1972.
 He was raised in Durham, North Carolina, where he attended Northern High School.

-Rouzer attended North Carolina State University, where he was a member of the Phi Delta Theta Fraternity.
+Rouzer attended North Carolina State University, where he was a member of the Phi Delta Theta fraternity.
 In 1994, he earned a Bachelor of Arts degree in agricultural business management, agricultural economics, and chemistry.
 Rouzer is also a graduate of the Fund for American Studies' Institutes on Business and Government Affairs and American Economic and Political Systems.

 Rouzer has been a small business owner of The Rouzer Company and the Warehouse Distribution.
 From 2001 to 2002, he was assistant to the dean at the North Carolina State University College of Agriculture and Life Sciences.
 From 2005 to 2006, he was an associate-rural administrator for the U.S. Department of Agriculture.

 Early political career

-From 1996 to 2001, Rouzer was a legislative aid and Senior Policy Adviser for U.S. Senators Jesse Helms and Elizabeth Dole.
+From 1996 to 2001, Rouzer was a legislative aide and Senior Policy Adviser for U.S. Senators Jesse Helms and Elizabeth Dole.
 In 2000, he ran for North Carolina Commissioner of Agriculture and lost the Republican primary.

 North Carolina Senate

 Elections

-In 2008, incumbent Republican State Senator Fred Smith decided to retire in order to run for governor of North Carolina.
+In 2008, incumbent Republican state senator Fred Smith decided to retire in order to run for governor of North Carolina.
 Rouzer ran for Smith's old seat and defeated Nena Reeves in the Republican primary, 68%–32%.
 In the general election, he defeated Kay Carroll, 52%–48%.
 In 2010, he was reelected with 70% of the vote.